Faizou-Aremou/angular-reusables-components/README.md

 # CustomDataSource

-DataSource alternatif à MatTableDataSource, car supportant les filtrages et la pagination coté server.
-De plus il peut être utilisé pour d'autres composants affichant des données comme:
+DataSource alternative to MatTableDataSource, as it supports server-side filtering and pagination.
+Moreover it can be used for other components displaying data like:

 - Mat tree

-- un dashboard affichant des données
+- a dashboard displaying data

 # Theming

-deux themes sont disponibles:
+two themes are available:
- 1. Le theme purple-green accessible en dev avec la commande `npm start`
+ 1. The purple-green theme accessible in dev with the command `npm start`
- 2. Le theme basic accessible en dev avec la commande `npm start-basic`
+ 2. The basic theme is accessible in dev with the command `npm start-basic`